 There were other, less visible consequences of unconditional surrender.
 The Allies’ intentionally horrific bombing of German civilians found at least some of its justification in the policy.
 Conservative scholar Richard Weaver noted that unconditional surrender was based in a concept of total war “which denies all rights…and [supposes] that the new means [of warfare] entitle us to discard ancient fundamentals of ethics and law.”
 Unconditional surrender, Weaver believed, “strikes deep at those restraints which in the past kept warfare within bounds.”

-A longer-term consequence was the strengthening Soviet Russia’s position in postwar Europe.
+A longer-term consequence was the strengthening of Soviet Russia’s position in postwar Europe.
 Guderian wrote that by the complete destruction of Germany, “Europe was deprived of the dam against Bolshevism…” Hart had predicted in 1943 that the “natural effect of destroying the German army will be to establish the overwhelming military predominance of the Red Army.”
 Later events proved Hart right, as the total defeat of Germany wrecked Europe’s balance of power and greatly enabled Soviet hegemony on the continent, a force which would enslave millions and endanger Western Europe for the next four decades.

 A Question of Strategy